 The Spotify app also recommended a number of workout-related playlists, such as "160 BPM Runner's Club," "Power Workout," and "Beast Mode," but you can't preview the songs on the lists on the watch without downloading them first.

-Forerunner 245 performance
+Garmin Forerunner 245 Music: Performance